Retail Sales in Switzerland

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The manufacturing Purchasing Managers’ Index (PMI) produced by Credit Suisse and procure.ch fell to 48.8 in November from 49.4 in October.
+The manufacturing Purchasing Managers’ Index (PMI) produced by Credit Suisse and procure.ch rose from 49.2 in July to 51.8 in August.